 2.)
 I DONT OWE YOU ANYTHING

 Yes, of course I appreciate support and encouragement from friends and members of the blogging community and I do like to entertain readers but I am not a performer.
 You didn’t hire me.
-You’re not paying me.
 You have every right to unfollow or block me as much as I have every right to tell you to, “Fuck off”.

 I have always been an open person and get along easily with most everyone.
 But there are a few online trends of the past ten years now that I just can’t stand.
-And I’ve seen good, decent people fall into these lazy interactions: Taking up the role of the Socio-Media Victim.
+And I’ve seen good, decent people fall into these lazy interactions: Taking up the role of the social media victim.

 But social media victimization is not caused by legitimate threats, bullying, racism or harassment.
-It comes from someone telling you what they don’t find funny and why you’re wrong for saying or posting it.
+It comes from someone telling you what they don’t find funny and why you’re wrong for saying it.

-The Socio-Media Victim (or SMV) will scroll through all of their social media feeds looking for the dumbest hill to die on that day.
+The social media victim will scroll through all of their social media feeds looking for the dumbest hill to die on that day.
 It’s not enough to see something stupid and continue scrolling.
 No, this must be addressed.
 And it will also be absolutely irrefutable – impossible to argue – because whatever unbelievably benign subject the funny meme or clip addressed – the social media victim has been suffering horribly from in silence.
 UNTIL THIS VERY MOMENT – WHERE THE MADNESS MUST STOP – THEY MUST TAKE A STAND.

 Say someone shares a meme online of little to no consequence.
 It’s a stupid joke that features an illustration of someone holding their head indicating a headache.
 It’s vague and dumb but innocent enough.

 99% of people who didn’t snort at it keep scrolling.
 Others even unfollow.
-But then a special type of person comes around: The SMV – The Socio-Media Victim.
+But then a special type of person comes around: The SMV – The Social Media Victim.

-The SMV has seen this meme and has become irate.
-The SMV has had a headache in the past.
-They might l even suffer from chronic migraines that can be debilitating.
+Maybe the SMV has had a headache in the past.
+Maybe they even suffer from chronic migraines that can be debilitating.
 This illustration invalidates all of their pain.
 How could this person post this so thoughtlessly?
 How could they post a meme before thinking of every single person on Earth?
 How could they post something of absolutely no consequence without considering how the SMV feels??

 But herein lies the SMV Paradox:

 How does the SMV know that the original poster of the meme doesn’t suffer from chronic migraines as well?
-How do they know that the same image triggered a response with the original poster as well – making them think of their own migraines but the way they cope with their pain is through humor.
-Does the SMV realize that by attacking the original poster they are now invalidating others?
-Do they realize they have became the same undermining imbecile they were rallying against?
+How do they know that the same image triggered a response with the original poster as well – making them think of their own migraines but the way with their pain is through humor.
+Does the SMV realize that by attacking the original poster that they are now invalidating others?
+Do they realize they have became the same thing they thought they were rallying against?

-No. They don’t consider this.
+No. They don’t even consider this.
 Do you want to know why?

-Because it was never about anyone else but them to begin with.
+Because it was never about anyone else but themselves to begin with.
 They were not grandstanding for everyone who suffers from headaches.
 They were pitching a fit for attention.

-No apologies are owed to the socio-media victim.
-The only thing that is owed to the SMV is from themselves – they owe it to themselves to find a new hobby.
+No apologies are owed to a socio-media victim.
+The only thing that is owed from the SMV is to themselves – they owe it to themselves to find a new hobby.